Overview

 J.D./M.P.S. students may follow the Plan of Study Grid corresponding to their respective area of focus:

-The joint degree program saves a student 12 credits over earning the degrees separately.
+The joint degree program saves students 12 credits over earning the degrees separately.
 An individual would essentially complete 82 credits (rather than the normal 88) in law courses and 24 credits (rather than the normal 30) in marine, atmospheric, and earth science courses for a total of 106 credits to receive the J.D. and the M.P.S. degrees.
-A maximum of 6 credits from the law school must be petitioned and approved for transfer to the student's graduate record to meet the 30-credit minimum for a master's degree.
-Prior to submitting a formal petition to the Graduate School, a student's academic advisor from the law school and the M.P.S.
+A maximum of 6 credits from the Law School must be petitioned and approved for transfer to the student's graduate record to meet the 30-credit minimum for a master's degree.
+Prior to submitting a formal petition to the Graduate School, a student's academic advisor from the Law School and the M.P.S.
 Program Director must approve the credits requested for transfer.